 To report the collected tax, you must file an Oregon transit tax form and a detail report.
 You can file an electronic or paper return and report.
 You must set up a Revenue Online account to file electronically.

 If you are a quarterly filer, you must report the tax on Form OQ, Oregon Quarterly Tax Report.
 If you are an annual agricultural filer, report the tax using Form OR-STT-A, Oregon Annual Statewide Transit Tax Withholding Return.

 In addition to the transit tax return, you must also file Form OR-STT-2, Statewide Transit Tax Employee Detail Report.
-Use the detail report to list employee names, wages, and withheld transit tax.
-Send Form OR-STT-2 when you send either Form OR-STT-1 or Form OR-STT-A.
+Use the report to list employee names, wages, and withheld transit tax.

 Filing and payment due dates

-If you are a quarterly filer, Forms OR-STT-1 and OR-STT-2 are due, with payments, by the following due dates:
+If you are a quarterly filer, the forms are due with payments by the following due dates:

 - Quarter 1: April 30